 Coin selection is the process of choosing a subset of the UTXOs owned by a wallet in order to create and fund a transaction.

 The first transaction in each block is the coinbase transaction.
 This transaction mints new bitcoin and pays it, along with the cumulative transaction fees, to the miner of the block.
 The coinbase transaction is the only type of transaction which includes no inputs.

-CoinJoin transactions provide increased privacy for owners of bitcoin by breaking the heuristics used by chain analysis companies.
-A CoinJoin transaction combines inputs from several users and returns to each user the exact same amount.
-However, each output is of the same amount, making it difficult to attribute ownership to each of the identical outputs.
+CoinJoin transactions provide increased privacy for users by breaking the heuristics used by chain analysis companies.
+A CoinJoin transaction combines inputs from several users and returns to each user the exact same amount, making it difficult to track users and their coins.

 CoinSwap is a proposed method for making Bitcoin transactions cheaper and more private.
 CoinSwap would have two parties send one another coins in separate transactions, such that chain analysis could not prove that the two transactions are connected.

 Cold storage describes any method of storing data which does not connect to the internet or any other devices.
 A Cold wallet is a form of cold storage often used by bitcoiners to protect bitcoin which they do not plan on moving frequently.

 Collateral is a valuable good or asset offered by a borrower to secure a loan.
 Typical forms of collateral are real property, future interests, or other items with economic value.